 What is Interactive Horror?

 Interactive horror has been around for a while now.
 There are cinema experiences with an interactive cast while a movie plays out on screen.
 Pop up amusement rides where a short film plays and the ride begins in 4D.
 Air gets blown in your face and water sprays from the walls, while the whole seated area moves.
 Even amusement parks themed for face to face scares with venues specializing in being able to make you scream.

 That is interactive horror.

 Warner Bros.
 Movie World Fright Night

 Warner Bros.
 Movie World is a theme park where normally, people attend to see the stunt shows, ride the rides and enjoy the restaurants, however, each year around Halloween they host Fright Nights, I was lucky enough to go last year and am super keen to return again as I had an awesome time.
-The queues were extremely long but even after waiting sometimes up to 45 minutes to enter a maze or ride on a roller coaster— it was one of the most adrenaline filled, scream-inducing barrel of laughs I have ever had.
+The queues were extremely long but even after waiting sometimes up to 45 minutes to enter a maze or ride on a roller coaster— it was one of the most adrenaline-filled, a scream-inducing barrel of laughs I have ever had.